 They accepted an offer of $455,000.
 This covered their mortgage, real estate fees and other expenses, and gave them a $40,000 profit.

 When Bill and Marie told their accountant about the sale, they were shocked to find they had a GST bill of $59,347.83 (the GST component of the sale price, which included GST at 15%).

-GST is payable because the apartment was no longer a going concern.
+GST needed to be paid because the apartment was no longer a going concern.
 The lease had ended and there'd been a change in the apartment's use.

-If Bill and Marie had checked the GST status of their apartment before they sold it, they may have avoided a costly mistake.
+If Bill and Marie had checked the GST status of their apartment before they sold it, they may have avoided an expensive mistake.